fsiegrist/devops-bootcamp-06-artifact-repository/Notes.md

 <summary>Video: Blob Store</summary>
 <br />

+Detailed information can be found in the [Nexus 3 Documentation](https://help.sonatype.com/repomanager3/nexus-repository-administration/repository-management/configuring-blob-stores).

 Blob stores are the store system of Nexus to store all the uploaded binary files.
 They can use the local file system or a cloud storage.
 Each blob store can be used by one or multiple repositories or repository groups.

 Blob stores using the local file system can be found in the folder `/opt/sonatype-work/nexus3/blobs`.